thomaswilder/thomaswilder/README.md

 - 👋 I'm @thomaswilder, a Research Scientist at the University of Reading working alongside Till Kuhlbrodt to develop the NEMO code.
-- 👀 I’m interested in model development, data analysis, and Linux.
+- 👀 I’m interested in model development and data analysis tools.
-- 🌱 I’m currently implementing an ocean parameterisation in NEMO to improve the ocean circulation in ORCA025.
+- 🌱 I’m currently working on developing physics-based and data-driven eddy parameterisations in NEMO ORCA025.
 - 📫 You can reach me at tmwilder@outlook.com

 <!---